-1 ı .
-1 1 1 1 1
+T I means that the I

 means that the bank has

 measured if the

 initiative is

 successful in

 generating the

 desired results of

 stronger financial

 skills, and thus,

 any individual

 that is supported

 with the initiative

 will achieve the

 desired results.

 A bank can't

 count a click as

 an individual so

 we encourage

 that the data is

 presented as #

+•

 of individuals for

 deanonymized

 users and # of

 interactions for

 anonymized

 users.

 B.1.2 % of relevant Based on internal B.2.2 % of customers Transactional B.3.2 % of customers Transactional B.4.2 % of customers Survey and/or

 employees data.
 Measures the actively using data based. who use the and/or survey for which transactional data

-- supported with percentage of the online/mobile Measures the bank's services data based. spending based.
+supported with percentage of the online/mobile Measures the bank's services data based. spending based.
 Measures

 effective training on relevant employees banking percentage of to create a Measures the exceeded 90% the percentage of

 financial inclusion, supported with platform/tools customers financial action percentage of of inflows for customers with a

 responsible credit effective training on ' logging in, at plan with the customers who more than 6 transaction

-and/or financial financial inclusion. least once a bank create a financial months last account and/or
+and/or financial financial inclusion, least once a bank create a financial months last account and/or

 health responsible credit month, to one of action plan with year savings/investme

-and/or financial the following the bank using) ou. nt accounts for
+Troditi and/or financial the following the bank using your nt accounts for

 health.
 Including digital platforms the bank's which spending

 training to attend (measure those services.
 A exceeded 90% of

-the needs of applicable for financial action inflows for more
+the needs of financial action inflows for more

+applicable for

 prioritized groups. your bank): plan is anything than 6 months in

 Effective means Online internet that helps the the year within the

 that the bank has banking and/or customer build reporting period

 measured if the mobile phone financial compared to the

 initiative is banking and/or resilience.
 It is total of customers

 successful in digital tools done "with the within PRB scope.

 generating the (including bank" if the bank Focus on main

-I I generaling the i (iiiduuliig 1 Daily II life Dally 1 i ocus un main

-desired results of l ' can visualize.
+desired results of • can visualize,